Skip to main content

 • our major research programmes who play key roles in producing and disseminating new insights into our history and heritage to the world-wide scholarly community and the public through outreach programmes

-• our Academy science committees and humanities and social sciences committees who build public engagement and understanding of their disciplines through their events and outputs
+• our Academy’s multidisciplinary committees who build public engagement and understanding of their disciplines through their events and outputs

-• our policy papers that are intended to contribute an independent voice to some of the major public policy challenges on a national and international basis.
+• our policy and international relations work that is intended to contribute an independent voice to some of the major public policy challenges on a national and international basis.

 • our many events and seminar series that include the Academy’s Discourse series and other public activities

-• our support of talented early career scholars and researchers throughout Ireland with a programme of grants
+• our support of talented early career scholars and researchers throughout Ireland with the Young Academy Ireland and a programme of grants

-• our reward of excellence in research through a programme of awards, and both national prizes and international prizes
+• our reward of excellence in research through a programme of awards, and prizes